 You certainly can!
 I love the frozen kind just for convenience, but if you have an amazing puff pastry dough recipe – feel free to use that.

 Nope - add your raw (but seasoned) salmon to the puff pastry because it'll all cook together in the oven.
 You don't want your salmon to be dry and overcooked!
-Be sure to remove any skin from the salmon fillets.
+Be sure to remove any skin from the salmon fillets before baking.

 Dijon mustard is my secret ingredient; it helps keep the salmon moist and seals in those beautiful flavors.
 Don't skip this ingredient.